Code-Platoon-Compass/COMPASS/README.md

       python manage.py migrate vocab_app
       ```
    4. Go to the database container
-   5. Go to the seed_db folder
-   6. Seed the database by runing the `./seed.sh` script
+   5. Seed the database by runing the `./seed.sh` script
       ```bash
+      cd seed_db
       ./seed.sh
       ```
    8. Copy the API key as this is used for instructor endpoints